p--q/TCU/README.md

   - config.py

-    - This script gets the necessary information for configuring extension from <a href="https://github.com/p--q/TCU/blob/master/TCU/src/config.ini">config.ini</a> and <a href="https://github.com/p--q/TCU/blob/master/TCU/src/pyunocomponent.py">pyunocomponent.py</a>.
+    - This script gets the necessary information for configuring the extension from <a href="https://github.com/p--q/TCU/blob/master/TCU/src/config.ini">config.ini</a> and <a href="https://github.com/p--q/TCU/blob/master/TCU/src/pyunocomponent.py">pyunocomponent.py</a>.

   - createIDLs.py

+    - Create idl files.

+    - The content of the idl file is defined in the function defineIDLs() of this script.

   - createRDB.py

+    - Compile the idl files and create a rdb file.

   - createXcs.py

+    - Create config.xcs file that defines the component schema node that stores the configurations for the extension.

+    - The definition of the xcs file is defined in the function createXcs() of this script.

   - createOptionsDialogXcu.py

+    - Create OptionsDialog.xcs file to display the options page.

+    - The definition of the xcs file is defined in the function createOptionsDialogXcu() of this script.

   - createXMLs.py

+  　　- Create manifest.xml, description.xml, .components files.

+    - Since these files are created from the existing information, the definition in this script is unnecessary.

+    - It must be executed when newly creating components, rdb, xcu, xcs files.

   - createOXT.py

+    -

   - deployOXT.py